 - 1. As an exception to the definition of 'financial liability' in paragraph 11 (b) (ii), Ind AS 32 considers the equity conversion option embedded in a convertible bond denominated in foreign currency to acquire a fixed number of entity's own equity instruments is considered an equity instrument if the exercise price is fixed in any currency.
 This exception is not provided in IAS 32. - 2.
-The transitional provisions given in IAS 32 have not been given in Ind AS 32, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards. - 3.
-Different terminology is used, as used in existing laws e.g., the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss is used instead of 'Statement of comprehensive income'. - 4.
+Paragraphs 96 to 97P related to Transitional Provisions and Effective date given in IAS 32 have not been given in Ind AS 32, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards and paragraphs related to Effective date are not relevant in Indian context.
+However, in order to maintain consistency with paragraph numbers of IAS 32, these paragraph numbers are retained in Ind AS 32. - 3.
+Different terminology is used, as used in existing laws e.g.,the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss is used instead of 'Statement of comprehensive income'. - 4.
 Requirements regarding presentation of dividends classified as an expense in the separate income statement, where separate income statement is presented, have been deleted.
 This change is consequential to the removal of option regarding two statement approach in Ind AS 1.
 Ind AS 1 requires that the components of profit or loss and components of other comprehensive income shall be presented as a part of the statement of profit and loss. - 5.
 The following paragraph numbers appear as 'Deleted' in IAS 32.
-In order to maintain consistency with paragraph numbers of IAS 32, the paragraph numbers are retained in Ind AS 32: - (i) paragraph 1 - (ii) paragraph 4(c) - (iii) paragraphs 5-7 - (iv) AG24 of Appendix A - (v) AG38 of Appendix A - 6.
-Following references to Illustrative Examples which are not integral part of IAS 32 have not been included in Ind AS 32:
+In order to maintain consistency with paragraph numbers of IAS 32, the paragraph numbers are retained in Ind AS 32: - (i) paragraph 1 - (ii) paragraph 4(c)